 Since 1999, he has had five years of professional experience and has become a web design, development, and graphics specialist.

 I have a passion for UI and how people interact with devices.
 It has driven me to create some inspiring projects and ideas.

-He can analyze and develop software, initially in a professional role, but now as a hobby.
+He can analyze and develop software, initially in a professional role but now as a hobby.
 Testing and finding errors is something he is enthusiastic about doing.
 But creating is only part of the life cycle.
-Again, helping others is something he feels driven to do.
+So again, helping others is something he feels driven to do.